noCaptchaAi/hCaptchaSolverApi/readme.md

 ```

-5. test your code with Insomnia, postman or a REST API client, look out for response from our api.
+5. Test with Insomnia, postman or a REST API client to check if youre sending valid JSON like above, look at response from our api, it'll tell you mostly if there's problem with format or such.

 6. api response our server sends are self-explanatory, but if you're stuck google